 Winter is a long season, made longer if you are shivering with cold!
 Heating your home needn’t cost the earth nor empty your bank account so how can you stay warm this winter for less?

 Spring may be just around the corner, but we have several weeks of grey, overcast skies, rain and wind, as well as frost and ice to contend with yet.
-But with energy companies raising prices, eating the home to toasty warm levels seems is financially problematic for many.
+But with energy companies raising prices, heating the home to toasty warm levels seems is financially problematic for many.

 Saving money on heating bills can be split into things you can do now, such as reducing the thermostat by 1°, to longer-term investments such as low profile underfloor heating.
 So, what are the suggestions?